Haripandey21/Solidity_contracts/Blood_SupplyChain_Management_System/README.md

  # Events
  The contract includes several events that are emitted at various points throughout its execution.
 These events include:
-- eventBloodAdded: This event is emitted when a new blood donor is added to the system.
-  It includes the blood's unique ID, blood group, volume, and donation time.
 - eventSupplierAdded: This event is emitted when a new blood supplier is added to the system.
   It includes the supplier's address and organization name, as well as the time at which they were added.
 - eventHospitalAdded: This event is emitted when a new hospital is added to the system.
  It includes the hospital's address and name, as well as the time at which they were added.
 - eventBloodShipped: This event is emitted when blood is shipped from a supplier to a hospital.
   It includes the supplier's address, the blood's ID, the hospital's address, and the shipping time.
-- eventBloodUsedByPatient: emitted when blood is used by a patient at a hospital

 ## Modifiers
 The contract includes several modifiers that are used to enforce permissions and ensure that only authorized entities can perform certain actions.
 These modifiers include: